By B.L. Freeborn © 2013, updated Nov. 2018

 What else does Dr. McCulloch have to offer?
 As a long time advocate for the stones his website has a few things not found anywhere else.
 If one visits his Archaeological Outliers Page1 one will find an image of a great earthwork that no longer exists.
 It met with the colonial plow and lost.
 Formerly, this great earthwork was to be found east of Cincinnati near the East Fork of the Little Miami River.
 Fort Ancient and Chillicothe both have large concentrations of mounds and are relatively close.

 The East Fork Works is portrayed in this image.
 The 2000 foot length on the image is believed to be incorrect.
 (See full resolution image at McCulloch’s link below.)
 It is noted in two places as 200 feet and then later someone has written in a zero to make it 2000 feet.
 Frank Otto proposed in 2006 that the correct dimension is probably 900 since 9’s and 2’s can look similar and this was probably a mistake in taking the information from field notes.
 The spacing on the candles is 66 feet.
-Using the centerline of two candles as the distance 66 feet and scaling the image accordingly the 900 foot dimension is confirmed in the locations shown in the image below.
+Scaling the image accordingly the 900 foot dimension is confirmed in the locations shown in the image below.
 The overall dimensions on the bottom and left are 924 x 935 = 863,940 or 864,000 square feet.
 This 864 looks familiar.
 We saw it in the Decalogue Stone.

 The other numbers found on the stone were: 56, 5656, 69.2, 69, 70, 79, 58 and 16.
 The 79 appears in the East Fork Works at the bottom as 792.
 The average diameter of the Earth is 7920 feet.
 The 56 appears at the bottom of the candlestick as 560′.
 The lower branch actually bumps out to give the dimension.
-The 58 appears at the top closer to its correct value of 584 which is explained later.
+The 58 appears at the top closer to its correct value of 584 which reminds one of the distance Earth travels in a year or 584 million miles.
 Easily summed and used to check the scale is 66 x 8 = 528.
 The 528 was found by James Marshall at the High Bank Works south of Chillicothe2 as the radius of the giant circle there.
 528 feet is exactly 1/10th of a mile.
-In other words, the circle is built to the scale of 1/10th mile.
 Its prominent display here is also indicating measurement by the mile.
 The distance 660 feet is called a furlong.
 There are eight in a mile.
-The candles are then set at 1/10th scale spacing.
+The candles are then set at 1/10th of a furlong.
 The radius of the small top circle is also 66 feet making the diameter the noted 132 feet.
 The 132 feet appears as the length of the bottom small square.
 Its vertical height of 110 feet is 1320 inches.
 The area of this square is .333 acres.
 We saw on the back of the Decalogue Stone the number 9 and recalled that it is 3 + 3 + 3 = 9.
 The 3’s appear in the area .333 but more so the 9 appears as the 900′ dimensions.
-The area of 900′ x 900′ square is 18.59 acres.
+The area of a 900′ x 900′ square is 18.59 acres.

 This value repeats.
 The side lengths 935′ and 924′ sum to 1859′.

-The topic of the Sumerian inch of .66 inches has previously been studied.3 The importance of 66 was pointed out and that one cannot possess a really important length of .66 inches unless one’s standard is actually one full inch.
+The topic of the Sumerian inch of .66 inches has previously been studied.3 The value 66 reminds us that Earth travels at 66624 mph.
+Furthermore, one cannot possess a really important length of .66 inches unless one’s standard is actually one full inch.
 The same follows for the Indus inch of 1.32 inches.
-We saw 1.32 in this image as well.
+The value 1.32 is reflected in this image as well.

 If one has taken the time to follow this, it leaves more questions than answers.
 Why are there all these odd elements in one place: English measurement, numbers of Sumerian and Indus importance, Jewish symbols, Jewish letters, and an accurate measurement of the Earth’s diameter?
-Not to mention in the last post we brought into play the deity Baal, and the idea of Hercules and the pole star.
+Not to mention in the last post we brought into play the deity Baal.
 The mystery grows in complexity rather than being solved.

 - McCulloch, J. Huston, “Archaeological Outliers Page.”
 See: http://economics.sbs.ohio-state.edu/jhm/arch/outliers.html